chains-project/bacardi/results/results_baseline_api_diff/o3-mini-2025-01-31/923a6b2027e3ca1762deb6a60fc0a768c284122b/patches/patch1/responses/MkQueryMatchers.java_response.txt

      *
      * @param header The header to check.
      * @param matcher The matcher to use.
-     * @return Matcher for checking the header of MkQuery */ public static Matcher<MkQuery> hasHeader( final String header,
+     * @return Matcher for checking the body of MkQuery */ public static Matcher<MkQuery> hasHeader( final String header,